- How much does a yureka subscription cost?

 How much does a yureka subscription cost?

-There are three types of yureka subscriptions.
-The $17 per month option receives 2 paperback book.
-The $30 per month option receives either 1 hardcover and 1 paperback book, or 3 paperbacks.
-The $40 per month option receives either 1 hardcover and 2 paperback books, or 4 paperback books.
+There are two types of yureka subscriptions.
+The $35 per month option receives either 1 hardcover or 2 paperbacks.
+The $45 per month option receives either 1 hardcover and 1 paperback, or 3 paperback books.
 All options donate a portion to a local library every month .

 Where are the donations sent?